 Stop 13 Ellis Square

 Hyatt Regency 2 West Bay St.

-Tours depart at least every 20 minutes
+Tours depart approx. every 20 minutes.

 Reservations are not required.